 04 of 05

-While many people love the serene coastal beauty of Bali, other parts of Indonesia remain some of the most dangerous places for travelers to visit.
-In addition to the potential for crime and natural disaster, urban Indonesia offers another challenge for drivers to navigate: traffic and other motorists.
+Although many people love the serene coastal beauty of Bali, other parts of Indonesia remain some of the most dangerous places for travelers to visit.
+In addition to the potential for crime and natural disaster, urban Indonesia offers another challenge for drivers to navigate traffic and other motorists.

 Overall, the nation netted an average satisfaction score of 3.7, and featured eight cities with poor driving experiences across the country (including Jakarta).
 Driver safety is something every motorist should consider: in 2014, automobile accidents were the single deadliest threat to Americans traveling abroad.Continue to 5 of 5 below.

 05 of 05

 Many countries in Europe follow driving laws similar to those of the United States, allowing for American drivers to easily transition while abroad.
 However, some countries are less friendly to drive in than others.
 Across Europe.
 Romania ranks as the worst country for motoring tourists.